Petrels of The Petrel Station

 Southern Giant Petrels are the largest of all the petrel species, with wingspans of up to 2.2 metres, putting them into the same size range as some of the smaller albatross.
 They are always an imposing and memorable bird to encounter.

-Compared with Northern Giant Petrel, they show a pale green tinge to the tip of the bill.
+Compared to Northern Giant Petrel, they show a pale green tinge to the tip of the bill.
 Younger birds are all dark brown, becoming paler with age, and there’s also a stunning rare white morph with black speckles.

 Like their northern counterpart, they often sit behind the boat or circle in close, and their sheer bulk makes them impossible to ignore.